Literacy Business Plan Template

 Target Market

-Our target market includes children, teenagers, and adults seeking to enhance their literacy skills.
-Specifically, we will focus on individuals from underserved communities and those with learning difficulties.
+Our target market includes children, teenagers, and adults who want to improve their literacy skills.
+We will focus on individuals from underserved communities and those with learning difficulties.
+Programs aimed at older learners share a lot with an adult education business plan template, which is worth studying for outreach and scheduling ideas.

 Business Model Overview

-We will operate on a service-based business model, generating revenue through fees for workshops and tutoring services.
-We will also explore partnerships with local schools and community organizations for cross-promotion and outreach.
+We will operate on a service-based model, generating revenue through fees for workshops and tutoring.
+We will also pursue partnerships with local schools and community organizations for cross-promotion and outreach.

 SWOT Analysis